 Examining the period from 2000 to 2008, the share of the industrial sector in final energy consumption of EU-28 has been increasing but after 2008 the trend has been downward steadily.
-Overall period, between 2000 and 2013, the share of industry in final energy consumption has decreased from 331.9 to 276.6 mtoe.
-According to Eurostat, of the major sectors, the largest fall in energy consumption between 1990 and 2013 took place in the industry sector; for example, between 2005 and 2013 energy consumption in the industry sector fell at an average rate of 20. percent.
-Again according to the same source, this was largely the result of a shift toward less energy-intensive manufacturing industries (EEA, 2015).
-Therefore, at this point it is important to ask whether these industries' CA increase or not.
-In other words, the RCAs were calculated to analyze whether or not the EU-13 countries' specialize on energy-intensive products.
+Overall period, between 2000 and 2013, the share of industry in final energy consumption has decreased from 331.9 mtoe to 276.6 mtoe.
+According to Eurostat, of the major sectors, the largest fall in energy consumption between 1990 and 2013 took place in the industry sector; for example, between 2005 and 2013 energy consumption in the industry sector fell at an average rate of 20%.
+Again according to the same source, this was largely the result of a shift towards less energy-intensive manufacturing industries.
+Therefore, at this point it is important to ask whether these industries' comparative advantage increase or not.
+In other words, RCA were calculated to analyse whether or not the EU-13 countries' specialise on energy-intensive products.

-In the reminder of this part, empirical results for calculating the RCA of six energy-intensive industries are presented (Table VIII).
-These six industries cover around two-third of total consumption.
+In the reminder of this part, empirical results for calculating the RCA of six energy-intensive industries are presented (Table 8).
+These six industries cover around 2/3 of total consumption.